Last Updated on October 19, 2020

-It’s the same case with Electromagnetic Radiation (EMR), AKA electromagnetic fields (EMF): though we all can potentially experience their ill effects, some of us are more sensitive to EMFs than others.
+It’s the same case with Electromagnetic Field (EMF) Radiation: though we all can potentially experience its ill effects, some of us are more sensitive to EMFs than others.

 When symptoms of EMF exposure are frequent and intense, and in some cases, lasting long after you’ve distanced yourself from the source, you may suffer from electrosensitivity otherwise known as electromagnetic hypersensitivity (EHS).